 - Playing with your cat for ten minutes before leaving will keep him/her satisfied into the day.
 Try to keep one window open so they have visual stimulation.

 - Consider placing a web cam in your home so you can keep an eye on your pet while you are away.

 - For many pets, nothing beats companionship!
 If you can, stop by your house to give your pet some attention during the day.
 Or ask a friend or family member to stop by.

 - Have the kids give the pet a special toy to associate something positive with them leaving for school.
 And make sure to put the toy away once home so it stays a special treat.

-If you have it in the budget, doggie daycare or dog walkers every few days will give your dog the opportunity to socialize with both people and other dogs.
+If you have it in the budget, dog walkers or pet sitters every few days will give your dog the opportunity to socialize with people and other dogs.